Generic selectors

 In this line, different aspects of multilingualism are studied both within the framework of the University of Andorra (UdA) and in the context of the country, following the multilingual approach of the UdA from the beginnings of the Language Research Group to the present.
 This approach includes strategies to promote Catalan, as the official language, as well as second languages such as English, French, Portuguese and Chinese.

 PROJECT 1.
-Multilingualism and university
+Multilingualism and university: Sociolinguistic profile of UdA students

 Objectives: